EmptyString1999/Image-to-ASCII-converter/README.md

 2. Once downloaded open the folder and place the image you want to convert in to the folder
 3. Open the file called converter.py in IDLE or your prefered IDE
 4. On line 4 change the variable filename to the name of the image
-5. On line 5 chnage the numbers to the width and height of the image respectivley
+5. On line 5 chnage the numbers to the width and height of the image respectivley (you can also change this to smaller values for a smaller image)
 6. Run the file in either command line or through the IDE
 7. open the file result to see the converted image

+To see a before and after of the image open greyscale.png and the result.txt files

 ## Runtimes compared to image sizes